 We don’t know what causes hairy cell leukaemia.
 But there are some factors that might increase your risk of developing it.

-The only risk factors we know of are:
+The only known risk factors for hairy cell leukaemia are:

 - age – hairy cell leukaemia is rarely seen in adults under the age of 30 and hardly ever in children